 Surrounded by incredible creations from mother nature, with mountains of limestone protruding from the earth covered with jungle.
 Occasionally, we would pass by the odd goat, water buffalo or cow, but basically, the river was ours.
 There were also times when other tubers or kayakers would venture past and they would have a bit of fun with us.
 Other than that we had the river and surrounding nature all to ourselves.

 As with any river, there are sections that move at a snail’s pace and of course you also have little bits with rapids.
 Not to worry, nothing our tubes couldn’t handle.
 As this was the dry season, the river was quite low in places.
 We could hear the rapids long before we entered them.
 The first set of rapids were quite fun and our group of 5 again split off in all directions.
 Gma Bev seemed to find the fast lane, while the kids were lagging behind.
 Alan and I were near the kids and then quickly took off in a current.
-We noticed Lars passed Anya and then realized Anya was beached on a rock!
+We noticed our son passed our daughter and then realized she was beached on a rock!

 She was in a bit of a panic, while the rest of us rapidly floated on.
 We instructed her to gently nudge forward.
 She gave it a try, panicked a little more and then eventually broke free of the rock.
 She too was whisking along and caught up with the rest of us.
 A little shaken, she requested to remain “attached” to someone else for the rest of the rapids.
 We were in full agreement.